Plant vegetation in your community, the smart and safe way

 - Johanna Sievewright (Pollinator Habitat Program)

-The following communities received amounts ranging from $500 to $5,000 through the Pollinator Habitat Program:
+The following Wisconsin entities received amounts ranging from $500 to $5,000 through the Pollinator Habitat Program:

-The following Wisconsin entities received amounts ranging from $500 to $5,000 through the Community Planting Program:
+The following Wisconsin and Michigan entities received amounts ranging from $500 to $5,000 through the Community Planting Program:

 Read the blog post here.